linksense/LightNet/README.md

 ```

 ### Other Options
-We also include Mixed-scale DenseNet, ShuffleNetPlus, SE-DPShuffleNet, Wide-ResNet implementation in this repository.
+We also include Mixed-scale DenseNet/RF-Mixed-scale DenseNet, ShuffleNetPlus/RFShuffleNetPlus, SE-DPShuffleNet, SE-Wide-ResNetV2 implementation in this repository.

 ## Results
+Mixed-scale DenseNet/RF-Mixed-scale DenseNet, ShuffleNetPlus/RFShuffleNetPlus, SE-DPShuffleNet, SE-Wide-ResNetV2 under-training (Ask a friend for help)

 ### Results on Cityscapes (Pixel-level/Semantic Segmentation)